-Wouldn’t it be great if you could hear criticism on an almost daily-basis, and simply brush it off?
-Having a thick skin allows you to continue on with your work and life without worrying what other people have to say, as you are comfortable in your own skin.
+Wouldn’t it be great if we could hear criticism on an almost daily-basis, and simply brush it off?
+Having a thick skin allows us to continue on with our work and life without worrying what other people have to say, as we are comfortable in our own skin.

 Having a thick skin is a positive character trait.
 There is a measure of self-reliance around people who have developed a thick skinned personality; they’re not put off by the ups and downs of life, as they know that your words or actions can’t touch them.

-In this post I’m going to look at what it means to have a thick skin, the difference between a thick skin vs. thin skin, and I’ll end on my seven tips on how to grow a thick skin so you can increase your mental toughness and generally become more successful in work and life.
+In this article, I’m going to look at what it means to have a thick skin, the difference between a thick skin vs. thin skin, and I’ll end on five tips on how to get a thick skin so you can increase your mental toughness and generally become more successful in work and life.

 While some people are born with a thick skinned personality, most of us have to learn how to develop one over time.
 If you’ve ever been the victim of a character assassination you’ll know how important it is that you don’t let every little criticism affect you.